 More information can be found in the MFA CA Policy Registration Guide.

-If this is happening to a subset of users within the organisation’s premises, it is more likely this is due to their individual’s account set up.
-If this is the case, check that:
+If this is happening to a subset of users within the organisation’s premises, it is likely that this is due to their individual’s account set up.
+If this is the case, please check that:

 - The user was only added into the MFA CA Named Locations security group the organisation has created for this purpose.